intellltech/interview-QA/readme.md

 19. ### What type of language is Solidity?

-Solidity, which is designed for creating smart contracts, is a statically-typed programming language.
+Solidity is a statically-typed high-0level object-oriented programming language designed for developing smart contracts that run on Ethereum Virtual Machine (EVM).
 It makes use of ECMAScript-like syntax.
 Therefore, existing web developers would be familiar with it.
     **[⬆ Back to Top](#questions)**

 20. ### What are the two APIs that a smart contract uses to interface with it?